oschettler/entangle/README.md

 ## Try it

+The software is what drives [entangle!](https://entangle.de).
+So, if you just want to look around, why not register yourself an account there?

-Get the [PHAR archive](https://github.com/oschettler/entangle/raw/master/entangle.phar).
+If you want to try it at home, get the [PHAR archive](https://github.com/oschettler/entangle/raw/master/entangle.phar).
 Run it with

 <pre>
     php -S 0.0.0.0:1111 entangle.phar